kulanko/Library/README.md

 MEMBERS ROLES.

- ELSIE CHERUIYOT:  Introduction and Sammary at the end.
+ ELSIE CHERUIYOT:  Will be doing the Introduction and Sammary at the end.

  BONIFACE KULANKO: Will be doing Inheritance.
 He created the repository, added members, connected it to pycharm and did the REDME.